Lei Ying Lee

 Xia Zhao (赵霞 (趙霞, Zhào Xià); born July 28, 1988) is a Chinese professional wrestler and mixed martial artist.
-She is signed to Total Nonstop Action Wrestling (TNA), where she performs under the ring name Léi Yǐng Lee and is the current TNA Knockouts World Champion in her first reign.
+She is signed to Total Nonstop Action Wrestling (TNA), where she performs under the ring name Léi Yǐng Lee.
+She is a former two-time TNA Knockouts World Champion.
 She also makes appearances on the independent circuit under her real name.
 Zhao is best known for her tenure in WWE, where she performed under the ring name Xia Li.